tomulent/jquerry-mobile-project-template/README.md

-Download a zip copy of this by clicking on the button over on the right.
+Download a zip copy of this by clicking on the "Download Zip" button over on the right.
 After that, keep a copy of he zip locally and unpack it whenever you want to start a new jQuery Mobile project.

 ## Contents